Yevan David: 2025: Euroformula Open vice-champion and GB3 debut

 David progressed to compete full-time in Euroformula Open in 2025, remaining with Motopark.

 That year, David also made his GB3 debut in the fifth round at Silverstone with Xcel Motorsport.

 2026: Rookie season in FIA Formula 3

+In the winter, David would race in the Formula Regional Oceania Trophy with Kiwi Motorsport.

-David is set to progress to FIA Formula 3 in with AIX, becoming the first Sri Lankan to enter the series.
+David progressed to FIA Formula 3 in with AIX, becoming the first Sri Lankan to enter the series.